ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/self-managed/kafka-clickhouse-connect-sink.md

 :::
 **ClickHouse Kafka Connect Sink** is the Kafka connector delivering data from a Kafka topic to a ClickHouse table.

+## License
+The Kafka Connector Sink is distributed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

 ## Requirements for the environment
-The [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) framework v3.0 or later should be installed in the environment.
+The [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) framework v2.7 or later should be installed in the environment.

 ## Version compatibility matrix
 | ClickHouse Kafka Connect version | ClickHouse version | Kafka Connect | Confluent platform |